cruci131/Event-Scheduler/README.md

 # Event-Scheduler
-A system to track upcoming events and reserve them.
+A system to track events and reserve them using Windows Form Application and Oracle Database